ebhardjan/ProgVer1/result/README.md

 All in all the performance of our SAT solver is pretty underwhelming.
 We didn't do much in the way of optimizing performance.
-We don't use any smart heuristics for quicker convergence, and the scala implementation is designed more to be readable and correct, rather than optimized for performance.
+We don't use any smart heuristics for quicker convergence, and the Scala implementation is designed more to be readable and correct, rather than optimized for performance.